FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Ethical Considerations and Licensing

 \section{Ethical Considerations and Licensing}

-All documents originate from publicly available financial filings distributed under open-access or research licenses.
-No proprietary or confidential information was included.
-The dataset is intended solely for research on document understanding and factual accuracy; commercial deployment requires separate compliance verification.
-The benchmark complies with ACM and CVPR data ethics policies.
+All documents come from publicly available financial filings released under open-access or research licenses.
+No proprietary or confidential information is included.
+The dataset is intended for research on document understanding and factual accuracy; commercial use requires separate compliance review.
+The benchmark complies with ACM data ethics policies.